 What is Nausea?

-Nausea is one of those sensations that once you feel it, it’s hard to think about anything else.
-Unfortunately, there are many things in this world that can make our stomachs turn, but why do we get this uneasy feeling and how can we stop it?
+Nausea is a sensation that is hard to ignore.
+Unfortunately, there are many things in this world that can make our stomachs turn.
+But why do we get this uneasy feeling and how can we stop it?
 Nausea is the uncomfortable sensation that you need to vomit, even if that’s not always what it leads to.
 Although nausea itself is not serious, it can indicate an underlying condition.
-Some of the most common causes of nausea include a viral infection, such as the stomach flu, motion sickness or sea sickness, food poisoning, alcohol poisoning, medication-induced nausea, migraines, and pregnancy.
+Some of the most common causes of nausea include a viral infection, such as stomach flu, motion sickness or seasickness, food poisoning, alcohol poisoning, medication-induced nausea, migraines, and pregnancy.

 Top 6 Causes of Nausea